ngjunsiang/laymansguide-src/season13/issue157/issue157.md

 What about *syncing* time?
 Intuitively this process involves communication *between* computers, and anytime computers need to communicate, you can be sure a protocol is involved.
 We have seen a few protocols mentioned so far:

-- HTTP, the Hyptertext Transfer Protocol, for sending web documents (aka webpages) and requests
+- HTTP, the Hypertext Transfer Protocol, for sending web documents (aka webpages) and requests
 - DNS, the Domain Name Service protocol, to translate domain names (like google.com) to IP addresses (like 142.250.64.110)
 - DHCP, the Dynamic Host Configuration Protocol, used by routers to assign IP addresses to its client devices
 - USB, the Universal Serial Bus set of protocols, used for data transfer between a host computer and another device